sensei-chat/sensei/README.md

 ## context

-  This field consist of a list of prompts that will define some characteristics of the user simulator.
+  This field consists of a list of prompts that will define some characteristics of the user simulator.
   This can be used to define the name of the user, the availability for an appointment, allergies or intolerances, etc.
   An option for loading predefined "personalities" can be enabled by typing inside of this field "personality:" and the path to the YAML file containing the desired personality.
 These personalities can go along with characteristics added